cloudfoundry-incubator/kubecf/dev/kube/ig-tools/README.md

 file.
 Invoked with the path to the sequence/event file they respectively return (on `stdout`)

   - The size of the time interval covered by the events.
-IOW the time required by kubecf to fully start.
+In other words the time required by kubecf to fully start.

   - An SVG-formatted diagram visualizing the sequence of events.